 Works this franchise includes:

 - Sailor Moon: What you're probably looking for.
-The Magical Girl manga and anime from The '90s.
+The Quintessential Magical Girl manga.

 - Codename: Sailor V: Features Minako as the title character before she was Sailor Venus.
 Vaguely in continuity within different Sailor Moon adaptations, the manga started as a prototype then became a prequel to the original Sailor Moon.